YiDanielLu/Deg-Note/README.md

       1%|█▋                                                                                                                                              | 70/5930 [00:32<48:48,  2.00it/s]
 ## Label a few videos

  -  **Label buttons**: These buttons are the ordered list of behaviors for your project.
-Each button corresponds to a row in the label viewer (**9ii**).
+Each button corresponds to a row in the label viewer.
 Pushing this button will toggle the behavior.
 Background is a special class: it is mutually exclusive with the other behaviors.
 Pushing the keyboard number keys denoted in brackets will also toggle the behavior.
  - **Label viewer**: This is where you can view your manual labels.
-The current video frame is denoted with the current frame indicator (**13**).
+The current video frame is denoted with the current frame indicator.
 Unlabeled frames will be partially transparent, with the "background" class pre-selected.
 Labeled frames will be opaque (see image).
  - **Finalize labels**: When labeling a video, particularly with rare behaviors, the vast majority of frames will be "background".
 We want to be able to tell the difference between  _this frame is background_  and  _I have not looked at or labeled this frame yet_, so that you can partially label a video and then return to it.
 By default, when saving the project (**menu bar/file/save**), unlabeled frames are set to  `-1`  and the video is not used for training.
 When you've fully labeled a video, instead of affirmatively going through every frame and labeling them as  _background_, we will use this button.
 When you press this button, all unlabeled frames will be set to background, and the video will be considered fully labeled.
-This video will be used by DeepEthogram for training (**5i, 6i**)
+This video will be used by DeepEthogram for training.

 For more information, see [using the GUI docs](https://github.com/jbohnslav/deepethogram/blob/master/docs/using_gui.md).